pods-framework/pods-code-library/tutorial/pre-post-save-hooks/the-pieces-array.md

 An array of fields for a WordPress Object, such as the users object[.

 ## `$pieces[ 'custom_fields' ]`
-These are custom meta fields for content type Pods that are not added by Pod.
+These are custom meta fields for content type Pods that are not added by Pods.
 Their values <em>can not</em> be changed by Pods.

 ## `$pieces[ 'custom_data' ]`
 An array of custom field values being saved, you can change this to add other custom fields to the saving process.
 Only applies to meta-based content types.